SRazumovskiy/Simple_bank_account/README.md

 This program contains a login and password generator.
-As well as this, it represents a work of simple bank account and saves all changes in a sql.file
+As well as this, it represents a work of a simple bank account and saves all changes in a sql.file